SaadMu7ammad/subul/README.md

 - `domain`: Contains the business logic for the module (use-case - services - utils)

 - `data-access`: Contains the database layer for the module (repository - models - interfaces)

+- `test`: Contains the tests for the module

+other folders include:

+- `libraries` : Contains libraries configuraiton files e.g. (configuration provider, error handling setup, paymob ...).
+- `utils` : Contains the shared utilities used by the system (e.g. sendNotifications,deleteFile) .
+- `locales` : Contains the translation files for the system.
+- `scripts` : Contains Custom scripts.

 ### System Components & Their Features